-Furthermore, while our development of BCV as a potential countermeasure for smallpox continues in collaboration with the Biomedical Advanced Research and Development Authority (BARDA), on August 4, 2017 we received correspondence from the FDA that indicated that we will need to conduct a second rabbitpox study.
-We are in the process of seeking clarification and are committed to working with the FDA and BARDA to gain agreement on next steps.
+Furthermore, our development of BCV as a potential countermeasure for smallpox continues in collaboration with BARDA, on August 4, 2017, we received correspondence from the FDA that indicated that we will need to conduct a second rabbitpox study of brincidofovir for the treatment of smallpox.
+We are working with the FDA and BARDA on the design and conduct of this adjunct study as well as a study in our second animal model, ectromelia virus.

-Because of the numerous risks and uncertainties associated with pharmaceutical product development, we are unable to predict with certainty the timing or amount of any increase in our anticipated development costs that will result from any additional trials.
+Because of the numerous risks and uncertainties associated with pharmaceutical product development, we are unable to predict with certainty the timing or amount of any increase in our anticipated development costs that will result should any additional trials be necessary.